apache/struts-site/source/core-developers/stringlength-validator.md

 ---
 layout: core-developers
 title: stringlength validator
+parent:
+    title: Validation
+    url: validation.html
 ---

 # stringlength validator
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

 ## Description

 StringLengthFieldValidator checks that a String field is of a certain length.
 If the `minLength` parameter is specified, it will make sure that the String has at least that many characters.
 If the `maxLength` parameter is specified, it will make sure that the String has at most that many characters.
 The `trim` parameter determines whether it will `String#trim()` the String before performing the length check.
 If unspecified, the String will be trimmed.

 ## Parameters